 Kacie embraced the world of SUP with the same zest and passion that has led her on a career path that includes roles as varied as artist, designer, filmmaker, police officer, attorney, mediator and law professor.
 A vivid dream of paddleboarding between Hawaiian Islands, despite never actually paddling before in real life, inspired Kacie to try the sport.
 Two weeks later, a chance encounter introduced her to YOLO Board, at which point she realized that her dream was both a vision and a calling.
-The spirit of YOLO to live life with passion and to blur the lines between passion and profession reflected her own goals and SUP soon became Kacie’s passion and pursuit.
+The spirit of YOLO to live life with passion, to commit to health, discovery and the community, and to blur the lines between passion and profession reflected her own goals, and SUP soon became Kacie’s passion and pursuit.

 On the water and in the sunshine with creative, compassionate, and driven philanthropists, leaders and athletes.